 If you want even more great personal productivity tools and tips, grab the free eBook from ultimate bundles loaded with extra tips to free up hours in your week!!!

-Here are some systems that can help you create a routine:
+Here are some systems that can help you create a routine and increase productivity:

 - Plan your meals in advance to avoid last minute panic

 - Utilise some life admin hacks to get more organised

 - Use a planner to schedule your time and prioritise

 - Try these hacks to reduce cleaning time

 - Follow a weekly bill pay method to stay on top of finances